Skilled Immigration

 About Japan

-Japan, an East Asian island nation and the world's 4th-largest economy (GDP ~USD 4.28 trillion, 2025), is a global hub for technology, innovation, and skilled employment.
-With its aging population and declining local workforce, Japan actively invites foreign professionals through structured work visa programs.
-Key demand sectors include IT, engineering, healthcare, construction, manufacturing, and hospitality, offering stable career paths and competitive salaries.
-The country's disciplined work culture, technological leadership, and high living standards make it a top destination for skilled talent worldwide.
+Key demand sectors include IT, engineering, healthcare, construction, manufacturing, hospitality, agriculture, education, and logistics, offering stable career paths and competitive salaries.
+The country’s disciplined work culture, technological leadership, and high living standards make it a top destination for skilled talent worldwide.

 Capital: Tokyo | Population: ~125 million | Language: Japanese | Currency: Yen (¥) ≈ ₹0.58.